auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 Ultimately the greatest help is self-help.

-What is is more important than what should be.
+What is more important than what should be.

-Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.
+### Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

 As you think, so shall you become.